OSGeo/gdal/doc/source/programs/gdal2tiles.rst

   Assume launched by mpiexec, enable MPI parallelism and ignore --processes.
   Requires working MPI environment and the MPI for Python (mpi4py) package.
+  User should set GDAL_CACHEMAX to an appropriate cache size per process based on memory per node and the number of processes launched per node.

   .. versionadded:: 3.5